Best Time to Take Calcium: What Matters More Than Morning vs Night

 That means food rules depend on the form, not on a one-size-fits-all timing rule.
 In daily life, many people still prefer tying calcium to a regular meal simply because it is easier to remember.
 The key is making sure the meal rule fits the form you use.

-Why dose size matters
+Why does dose size matter?

 MedlinePlus and the Office of Dietary Supplements say calcium is absorbed best when taken in amounts of 500 mg or less at one time.